|The Palestinian Museum organises a conference series to launch the new book:

 An important landmark in Ohannessian’s career came between 1911 and 1913 when he was commissioned to create a major ceramic tile installation by British MP Mark Sykes at his home in Yorkshire, England.
 The work earned the admiration of many visiting diplomats and British officials.

-During the Armenian Genocide, Ohannessian and his family were deported from Turkey to Aleppo where they subsisted as refugees for three years.
+Ohannessian was arrested and deported from Turkey to Aleppo where he lived as a refugee for three years during WWI.
 In late 1918, he met once more with Sykes who introduced him to Ronald Storrs, the Military Governor of Jerusalem.
 Upon an invitation by British authorities to consult on the planned restoration of the Dome of the Rock, Ohannessian arrived in Jerusalem later that year.

 Ohannessian’s time in Jerusalem saw the introduction and flourishing of his artform in the city.
 During the thirty years he spent in Palestine (1918–1948), he established a workshop on the Via Dolorosa in the Old City, trained apprentices (many orphans among them), and decorated structures designed by both British and Palestinian architects.
 While he introduced to Jerusalem the Ottoman tradition of exterior architectural tile decoration, he imbued it with a uniquely Palestinian character through his choices of colours and local materials.